Chanditala I: Overview

-The Chanditala I CD Block is part of the Hooghly-Damodar Plain, one of the three natural regions in the district of the flat alluvial plains, that forms part of the Gangetic Delta.
+The Chanditala I CD block is part of the Hooghly-Damodar Plain, one of the three natural regions in the district of the flat alluvial plains, that forms part of the Gangetic Delta.
 The region has many depressions which receive water from the surrounding lands during the rainy season and discharge the water through small channels.

 Geography

 Bhagabatipur, a constituent gram panchayat of Chanditala I block, is located at 22.6999504°N 88.1804752°E.

-Chanditala I CD Block is bounded by Haripal and Singur CD Blocks in the north, Chanditala II CD Block in the east, Domjur and Jagatballavpur CD Blocks, in Howrah district, in the south and Jangipara CD Block in the west.
+Chanditala I CD block is bounded by Haripal and Singur CD blocks in the north, Chanditala II CD block in the east, Domjur and Jagatballavpur CD blocks, in Howrah district, in the south and Jangipara CD block in the west.

 It is located 34 km from Chinsurah, the district headquarters.

-Chanditala I CD Block has an area of 93.45 km2.
+Chanditala I CD block has an area of 93.45 km2.
 It has 1 panchayat samity, 9 gram panchayats, 148 gram sansads (village councils), 56 mouzas and 47 inhabited villages.
 Chanditala police station serves this block.
-Headquarters of this CD Block is at Masat.
+The headquarters of this CD block is at Masat.

 Gram panchayats of Chanditala I block/ panchayat samiti are: Aniya, Bhagabatipur, Gangadharpur, Haripur, Krishnarampur, Kumirmora, Masat, Nababpur and Sehakhala.

 Demographics

 Population

-As per the 2011 Census of India, Chanditala I CD Block had a total population of 179,825, of which 104,677 were rural and 75,148 were urban.
+As per the 2011 Census of India, Chanditala I CD block had a total population of 179,825, of which 104,677 were rural and 75,148 were urban.
 There were 90,032 (50%) males and 89,793 (50%) females.
 Population below 6 years was 19,350.
 Scheduled Castes numbered 35,243 (19.60%) and Scheduled Tribes numbered 281 (0.16%).